vigorousnorth/MaineCampaignFinance2018/readme.md

 `> sample`

 and hit enter.
-The console will print the entire contents of the just10 variable (obviously, you wouldn’t want to try this with the 20K row dataset).
+The console will print the entire contents of the `sample` variable (obviously, you wouldn’t want to do this with a 20,000 row dataset).

 OK, now that we’ve got a more manageably sized dataset, we’re going to try some stuff that’s going to illustrate how vectors in R can be used to slice and filter through large datasets.

 Above we created some vectors of numbers: `c(2,5,7)`, for instance, and `data18$ReceiptAmount[5:7]`.

-But R can also make vectors out of other things. `c('red','green','blue')` is a legitimate vector in R.  `data18$City[5:7]` will give you a vector of donors’ city names.
+But R can also make vectors out of other things. `c('red','green','blue')` is a legitimate vector in R.  `data18$City[5:7]` will give you a vector of donors’ city names from the 5th through the 7th rows of our `data18` dataframe.

 Most useful for our purposes are “Boolean” vectors – vectors of true/false values.
 Try typing this into R:
 ~~~~
 > a <- c(TRUE,FALSE,FALSE,TRUE)
 > sample[,a]
 ~~~~
-We created a vector of 4 true and false values, then, in the second line, we asked for columns from our “just10” dataset based on that vector.
-As you may have guessed, just10[,a] returns only the 1st and 4th columns of the just10 data frame, because only the 1st and 4th elements of the a vector are “true”.
+We created a vector of 4 true and false values, then, in the second line, we asked for a subset of columns from our `sample` dataset based on that vector.
+As you may have guessed, `sample[,a]` returns only the 1st and 4th columns of the `sample` data frame, because only the 1st and 4th elements of the a vector are `TRUE`.

 Now let’s create another vector of true/false values named `b` – can you guess what this one is doing?